01 of 03

 - Assuming you used a felt table yarn to crochet it, toss the piece in the washer and dryer to felt it; depending on how it turns out, you can probably use it all by itself as a hot pad or potholder.

-- There are zillions of other ways you could use this design, and I invite you to use your creativity and adapt it as you see fit.
-I hope you'll have so much fun with it, and that your finished project will give you and your loved ones much enjoyment.
+- There are zillions of other ways you could use this design, and we invite you to use your creativity and adapt it as you see fit.
+We hope you'll have so much fun with it, and that your finished project will give you and your loved ones much enjoyment.

 02 of 03